The Crystal Bell | Living with the Rebbe | A Slice of Life | What's New

 "My dear husband," the woman said patiently, "the bell works only for those who have labored in advance so that they have something to serve.
 Your wealthy host worked hard to earn the money to hire workers who purchase and prepare the food.
 It is only after a tremendous amount of energy is invested that there such an amazing result is achieved.
 Nothing comes without toil."

-It's comparable to young children who, accustomed to seeing their parents using credit cards, paypal or square cash, are told by their parents when they want an expensive toy: "We don't have any money right now."
+It's comparable to young children who, accustomed to seeing their parents write out checks, or withdraw money from a cash machine are told by their parents, "We don't have any money right now."

-"Well, just take out your phone," is the inevitable and childishly logical retort of the naive youngster.
+"Well, just take money out of the bank," is the inevitable and childishly logical retort of the naive youngster.

-The parent patiently explains, "You can't take money out unless you first put money in."
+The parent patiently explains, "You can't take money out unless you first put money in.
+You can't withdraw money unless there is money in the bank."

 Nothing comes without toil; you can't take something out unless you put it in first.